 PROPERTY ADDRESS CITY

 DATE OF PURCHASE PURCHASE PRICE RECORDER'S DOCUMENT NUMBER

 DATE OF COMPLETION OF NEW CONSTRUCTION COST OF NEW CONSTRUCTION

-B. ORIGINAL (FORMER) P PROPERTY:
+B. ORIGINAL (FORMER) PR ROPERTY:

 ASSESSOR'S PARCEL NUMBER DATE OF DISASTER

 PROPERTY ADDRESS CITY

-NOTE: You must attach a c copy of the original property's latest tax bill and any supplemental tax bill(s) issued before the date of the

-Was there any new construction to the original property between the date of those tax bill(s) and the date of disaster? 🗌 Yes 🗌 No If Yes, please explain:
+Was there any new construction to the original property between the date of the last tax bill(s) and the date of disaster?
+Yes No If Yes, please explain:

-C. CLAIMANT INFORMATION NAME OF CLAIMANT
+C. CLAIMANT INFORMATION

+NAME OF CLAIMANT

 I certify (or declare) under penalty of perjury under the laws of the State of California that the foregoing, and all information hereon, is true, correct, and complete to the best of my knowledge and belief.

 SIGNATURE OF CLAIMANT DATE

-MAILING ADDRESS DAYTIME PHONE NUMBER CITY, STATE, ZIP EMAIL ADDRESS
+MAILING ADDRESS DAYTIME PHONE NUMBER ()

+CITY, STATE, ZIP E-MAIL ADDRESS

 All information provided on this claim is subject to verification.
 If you have any questions about this form, please contact the Assessor's office.

 THIS DOCUMENT IS SUBJECT TO PUBLIC INSPECTION